ChamanAgrawal/GSoC19_Report/README.md

 ### [Ticket #28229: Extend ShiftedPrimedTableau for primed diagonal entries](https://trac.sagemath.org/ticket/28229)
 A shifted primed tableau is a tableau of shifted shape in the alphabet X' = \{1' < 1 < 2' < 2 < ... < n' < n\} such that:
-* the entries are weakly increasing along rows and columns;
+* the entries are weakly increasing along rows and columns
-* a row cannot have two repeated primed elements, and a column cannot have two repeated non-primed elements;
+* a row can not have two repeated primed elements, and a column cannot have two repeated non-primed elements

-ShiftedPrimedTableau was already implemented in SageMath, but the old implementation does not allow primed entries in the main diagonal of the shifted tableau.
+*ShiftedPrimedTableau* class was already implemented in SageMath, but the old implementation does not allow primed entries in the main diagonal of the shifted tableau.
 I have added an optional bool parameter *primed_diagonal* to the ShiftedPrimedTableau class and made the required modifications in methods like check(), iter() and other parent classes.
 If *primed_diagonal* is True, then the shifted tableau can have primed entries in the main diagonal other it can not.

 #### Class structure
 Element class